-We have a history of operating losses.
+We have a history of operating losses and need to raise funds immediately.

 We continue to incur losses and are likely to require additional financing.
 We have incurred operating losses and negative cash flow from operations for most of our history.
-Losses incurred since our inception have aggregated \$12,459,710 and there can be no assurance that we will be able to generate positive cash flows to fund our operations in the future or to pursue our strategic objectives.
-We believe that we will have sufficient cash to satisfy our needs until approximately the end of July 2006.
+Losses incurred since our inception have aggregated \$12,919,397 and there can be no assurance that we will be able to generate positive cash flows to fund our operations in the future or to pursue our strategic objectives.
+We believe that we will have sufficient cash to satisfy our needs until approximately the end of July 2005.
 If we are not able to operate profitably and generate positive cash flows, we will undoubtedly need to raise additional capital, most likely via the sale of equity securities, to fund our operations.
 If we do in fact need additional financing to meet our requirements, there can be no assurance that we will be able to obtain such financing on terms satisfactory to us, if at all.
 Alternatively, any additional equity financing may be dilutive to existing stockholders, and debt financing, if available, may include restrictive covenants.
-If adequate funds are not available, we might be required to limit our research and development activities or our selling, marketing and administrative activities any of which could have a material adverse effect on the future of the business.
+If adequate funds are not available, we might be required to limit our research and development activities or our selling, marketing and administrative activities any of which could cause the company to cease operations.

-Further, we do not have any products that generate revenue and expect our operating losses to increase significantly as we commence clinical trials.
+We do not have any products that generate revenue and expect our operating losses to increase significantly as we commence clinical trials.
 We do not expect to earn significant revenue for several years, and may never do so.
-Continued operating losses and the failure to satisfy our financial obligations will have a material adverse effect upon the future of our business.